rlouvet/getting-and-cleaning-data/README.md

-Getting and Cleaning Data Course Project - Read me file
+Getting and Cleaning Data Course Project
 =========================

 This file describes the process used to obtain the tidy data that can be found in the file "UCI HAR Dataset.txt"